Alejo Igoa: Career and Personal Life

 Igoa received a nomination in the "Digital Revelation" category at the 2016 Nickelodeon Argentina Kids' Choice Awards and made a brief appearance on the Nickelodeon show Kally's Mashup.
 To expand his international audience, Igoa moved to Mexico City at the end of 2017, where he lived for five months.
-He then briefly lived in Bogotá, Colombia, before returning to Argentina and performing in the play YouMusicaLive at the Teatro Opera in July 2018.

 At the 2019 Martín Fierro Awards, he won in the Best YouTuber of the Year category.
 In 2022, he received the Diamond Play Button and won the Digital Leader award at the Eliot Awards.
 At the 2023 Martín Fierro Awards, he again won in the Best YouTuber of the Year category.
 In December 2023, he became the first Argentine YouTuber to surpass 30 million subscribers.
 In 2025, he became the most-subscribed to Spanish-speaking YouTuber.

-Personal life

-He came out as gay in a video uploaded on his channel on 7 October 2016.
-In 2018, he met his partner Asbel Nazar, a Venezuelan executive of a digital marketing and talent management company, whilst living in Mexico.
-Nazar has since also created a YouTube channel.